0xff3z/0xffFinder/README.md

 # 4 - Check DNS Records
 # 5 - Support More Than Domain in List
 # 6 - Check Validate of Domain Emails
-# 7 - Add Checking Directory
+# 7 - Checking Directory
+# 8 - Checking Disallow on robots.txt

 # Usage